 David Z. Pan

 He received his B.S. degree from Peking University, and his M.S./Ph.D. degrees from University of California at Los Angeles (UCLA) in 2000.
 From 2000 to 2003, he was a Research Staff Member with the IBM T. J. Watson Research Center, Yorktown Heights, NY.
 His research is mainly focused on cross-layer nanometer design for manufacturing/reliability, new frontiers of physical design and system-level co-design, and CAD for emerging technologies.
 He has published over 230 technical papers in refereed journals and conferences, and is the holder of 8 U.S. patents.
 He has graduated 20 PhD students at UT Austin.

-He has received SRC 2013 Technical Excellence Award for his work in "Nanometer IC Design for Manufacturability," DAC Top 10 Author in Fifth Decade, DAC Prolific Author Award, ASP-DAC Frequently Cited Author Award, 12 Best Paper Awards (ISPD 2014, ICCAD 2013, ASPDAC 2012, ISPD 2011, IBM Research Pat Goldberg Memorial Best Paper Award for 2010 in CS/EE/Math, ASPDAC 2010, DATE 2009, ICICDT 2009, SRC Techcon 2012, 2007 and 1998) and 11 other Best Paper Award nominations at DAC/ICCAD/ASPDAC/ISPD, Communications of the ACM Research Highlights (2014), ACM/SIGDA Outstanding New Faculty Award (2005), NSF CAREER Award (2007), UCLA Engineering Distinguished Young Alumnus Award (2009), UT Austin RAISE Faculty Excellence Award (2014), IBM Faculty Award four times, SRC Inventor Recognition Award three times, ISPD Global Routing Contest Awards, eASIC Placement Contest Grand Prize, ICCAD CAD Contest Awards, and so on.
-He was an IEEE CAS Society Distinguished Lecturer in 2008–2009.
+He has received the 2013 SRC Technical Excellence Award for his work in "Nanometer IC Design for Manufacturability," DAC Top 10 Author in Fifth Decade, DAC Prolific Author Award, ASP-DAC Frequently Cited Author Award, 12 Best Paper Awards (ISPD 2014, ICCAD 2013, ASPDAC 2012, ISPD 2011, IBM Research Pat Goldberg Memorial Best Paper Award for 2010 in CS/EE/Math, ASPDAC 2010, DATE 2009, ICICDT 2009, SRC Techcon 2012, 2007 and 1998) and 11 other Best Paper Award nominations at DAC/ICCAD/ASPDAC/ISPD, Communications of the ACM Research Highlights (2014), ACM/SIGDA Outstanding New Faculty Award (2005), NSF CAREER Award (2007), UCLA Engineering Distinguished Young Alumnus Award (2009), UT Austin RAISE Faculty Excellence Award (2014), IBM Faculty Award four times, SRC Inventor Recognition Award three times, ISPD Global Routing Contest Awards, eASIC Placement Contest Grand Prize, ICCAD CAD Contest Awards, ACM Recognition of Service Award (2007 and 2008), and so on.
 He is an IEEE Fellow.